shavvn/class-notes/fs.md

 ### File Systems Basics

-- Superblock
+- Superblock -- High level metadata
 	- how big it all is
+	- how big a lock is, and how many of them
-	- how many modes
+	- how many inodes
 	- bad block list
 	- pointer to head of free list (mode free list bit vector)

 - inode <-> file, 1 to 1 mapping
 	- Type + access mode for the file
 	- file's ..
 	- group ID
-	- number of references to file (links that point to it)
+	- reference count (links that point to it)
 	- time stamps
 		- created
 		- last read